wentasah/novaboot/README.md

 # PHASES AND OPTIONS

-Novaboot perform its work in several phases.
+Novaboot performs its work in several phases.
 Each phase can be influenced by several options, certain phases can be skipped.
-The list of phases with the corresponding options follows.
+The list of phases (in the execution order) and the corresponding options follows.

 ## Configuration reading phase